alejandropr5/alejandropr5/README.md

 ### Hi there, I'm Alejandro Perdomo 👋

 I'm a Mechatronic Engineer and a student of the Artificial Intelligence specialization, with a passion for technology and solving real-world problems.
-My journey includes various projects spanning machine learning, robotics, web applications, APIs, data analysis, and computer vision, among others.
+My journey includes various projects spanning machine learning, robotics, web applications, APIs, data analysis, computer vision, among others.

 #### 💬 Get in Touch:
 - LinkedIn: [Alejandro Perdomo](https://www.linkedin.com/in/alejandro-perdomo)